 The faces are made from translucent material so the LEDs inside can shine through and illuminate whatever color the faces are.
-Only the face of the letters are illuminated because the rest of the channel letter is opaque.
-We can use pre-colored acrylic, or lay vinyl on top of white acrylic if you want a specific color or pattern to be displayed.
+Only the faces of the letters are illuminated because the rest of the channel letter is opaque.
+We can use pre-colored acrylic or lay vinyl on top of white acrylic if you want a specific color or pattern to be displayed.

 Reverse-Lit Channel Letters

 The whole channel letter is opaque except for the back which is clear.
 The letters are installed spaced off of the wall so the light creates a halo effect around each letter.
 Reverse-lit channel letters are also called halo-lit channel letters because of this illumination effect.
 Since the faces or sides don’t need to be illuminated, we can keep them as aluminum or paint them any color.
 Reverse-lit channel letters are a good choice if you don’t have a specific color that you want your logo to be at night time.
 We can use different colored LEDs but most people go with white.
 Since the letters are illuminated from the back, the letters just look black.